Alabama GED Requirements

 Language Arts | 46 |

-Testing Center: You will receive one discounted retake for every GED® test subject you purchase but don’t pass.
+Testing Center: You will receive one discounted retake for every GED test subject you purchase but don’t pass.
 You have 365 days after your full price test to use this retake.
 This retake offer (1 full price:1 discount) repeats until you pass the test.
-There is a $10 test center fee for GED® test retakes.
-Online: The Online Proctored Exam costs $36 for a retake in Alabama.
-Discounted retakes are not offered on the Online Proctored Exam.
+There is a $10 test center fee for GED test retakes.

 If you have a disability, you can apply for disability accommodations through the GED test’s accommodations page.
 Don’t know if you qualify?
 Click here for more information.